Audio/dozorce/README.md

 ```

+### Rejoin
+If the bot is kicked, it will attempt to rejoin after 10 seconds by default.

 ### RSS
 Prints the list of monitored feeds.
 Plugin prints new messages automatically in a short interval.
 Feeds list can be set via plugin's config.